-How hard could it be to find the right RV Park?
-There are so many, all over the US and Canada, it should be breeze.
+How hard could it be to find the best RV Park?
+There are so many, all over the US and Canada, it should be a breeze.
 However, every RV park is different from price, amenities, and pet policies.
 It takes quite a bit of planning and research and you still might not find exactly what you are looking for.
-Keep reading to find what you need to know to make a good decision and get as close to finding the right park as possible.
+Keep reading to find what you need to know to make a good decision and get as close to finding the best park as possible.

 RV park rates vary greatly.
 The same park in the Georgia mountains will be at least double out in California.